 Patrons must use their own library card to check out materials.

 Cardholders who have forgotten their cards: A patron who has a current library card but forgets to bring it may check out items once at a MORE library if he/she verifies his/her identity.
-This one-time check out is noted in the record, and the card must be used every time after this.
+Rusk County Community Library patrons may check out once every year without their card.
+This status will be re-set at the end of the calendar year.
 Patrons have the option of declaring their card lost and paying for a replacement card.

 Cardholders who send someone else to pick up items on hold: Cardholders may send their library card with someone else for the purpose of checking out library materials that are on hold for that cardholder only.
-If the absent cardholder has fines or overdue items in excess of $10.00, materials may not be checked out on that account.
+If the absent cardholder has fines or overdue items in excess of the accepted limit materials may not be checked out on that account.

 STATEMENT OF CONCERN ABOUT LIBRARY RESOURCES FOR RUSK COUNTY COMMUNITY LIBRARY